MHSA – Admission & Graduation Requirements

 3. Standardized Test Scores: MCAT scores or other graduate-level standardized test scores are not required for admission.
 We request that applicants report previous MCAT and/or GRE scores for research purposes

 4. Wonderlic Test of Cognitive Agility: Each applicant to the MHSA Program will complete an online cognitive agility examination prior to being invited for an interview.
 This assessment will specifically measure an applicant’s fit for the CAA profession and provide validated and highly reliable information that can help the Program make better selection decisions and student development plans.
-This tool will help the Program select the right candidates, develop their professional skills, and will maximize the likelihood of success for every student by quantifying several different aspects of a candidate’s fit for the program.
+This tool will help the Program select the right candidates, develop their professional skills, and maximize the likelihood of success for every student by quantifying several different aspects of a candidate’s fit for the program.
 The test must have been taken within three (3) months of the application deadline.

 5. Letters of Recommendation: Three letters of recommendation from persons familiar with the applicant’s prior academic performance, potential, character, work habits, and suitability for graduate study leading into a career in clinical practice